 Are you looking for the top 10 things to do in Pai Thailand for free?
-Of course you are.
+Of course, you are.
 Pai is the quintessential hub for stingy backpackers and hippies.
-Consequently, most visitors are as tight in the pocket as their yoga pants are on their behinds.
+Consequently, most visitors are as tight in their pockets as their yoga pants are on their behinds.

-- Map of Things to do in Pai
+- Travel Map of The Things to do in Pai

 - Top 10 Things to Do in Pai Thailand For Free